OmdenaAI/omdena-bhopal-water-quality-monitoring/reports/README.md

 - Manit lake
 - Bhojtal lake

-To effectively monitor the water quality in these lakes, we collected various parameters related to water quality, including **pH, salinity, turbidity, temperature, chlorophyll, suspended matter, dissolved oxygen, and dissolved organic matter (DOM)**.
+To effectively monitor the water quality in these lakes, we collected various parameters related to water quality, including:-
+- pH
+- salinity
+- turbidity
+- temperature
+- chlorophyll
+- suspended matter
+- dissolved oxygen
+- dissolved organic matter (DOM)
 These parameters were chosen based on their relevance to water quality and their ability to provide insights into the health of the lakes.

 ## Data Collection